 - Bound and unbound elements in the item template.
 Unbound elements display static text and images; bound elements display data from underlying data source fields.

-- Multiple alignment options for template elements, including alignment relative to other elements, and specifying absolute or relative element sizes.
+- Multiple alignment options for template elements, including alignment relative to other elements, and absolute or relative element size specification.

-- Customize certain elements' appearance (font attributes and colors) using corresponding properties.
+- Customize certain elements’ appearance (font attributes and colors) with corresponding properties.

 Invoke Item Template Designer